Staying Cool: Balancing Pitta Dosha

 Eat lunch as close to noon as possible.
 Lunch should be your heaviest meal of the day.
 Include two or three servings of vegetables, whole grains, lentils and fresh cheese.
 Drink a glass of Sweet Rose Petal Lassi or Digestive Lassi flavored with cooling mint and cilantro.

 If you need to go out in the sun when it's hot, don't do it on an empty stomach.
-Eat a sweet juicy pear and a spoonful of Rose Petal Preserve to help reduce photosensitivity.
+Eat a sweet juicy pear and a spoonful of Organic Rose Petal Spread to help reduce photosensitivity.

 Herbs that heal